Home » Recipe Index » Desserts

 Pumpkin puree is pure pumpkin (or squash).
 Think of it like mashed pumpkin in a can.
 No spices or flavors except pumpkin.
 It’s boring and basic, and you’ll need more flavors before you eat it.

-Pumpkin Pie Filling includes all of the spices, like cinnamon, ginger, cloves, and nutmeg inside.
-Think of it as the actual filling in the pie.
+Pumpkin Pie Filling already has all the spices added, like cinnamon, ginger, cloves, and nutmeg inside.
+Think of it as the actual filling in a traditional pumpkin pie.
 It’s already seasoned and ready to go.

 How to Use Pumpkin Pie Filling in Recipes That Call For Pumpkin Puree